 I have many years of experience in health and social care having worked for the NHS, Samaritans and the Alzheimer's Society.
 As well as private practice, I am a counsellor at Mind, the leading mental health charity.
 I have also taught Therapeutic Counselling to trainee counsellors in Bedfordshire.

 We are all unique individuals and your choice of counsellor is personal to you.
 I believe that the therapeutic relationship is fundamental to your counselling experience - so it is important that you choose a therapist who feels 'right'.
 I offer a reduced rate of £25 for a first assessment session of one hour.
 This gives us an opportunity to meet, explore what brings you to counselling and to see how we feel about working together.
 Should you wish to continue, subsequent 50 minute counselling sessions will be £40.
 I also offer discounted rates for student counsellors.

-Perhaps you would like to try counselling, but feel unsure or unable to because of personal or privacy reasons?
+Perhaps you would like to try counselling, but feel unsure or unable because of personal or privacy reasons?
 Email counselling can give you the privacy, time and space to express yourself through writing.
-You may find this easier than talking and more beneficial as you are in control of when you write and when you open and read the response.
+You may find this easier than talking and more beneficial as you are in control of when you write, and when you open and read the response.

 What happens next?

 If you decide you would like to proceed, then please feel free to email, call or text me.
 If I am unable to take your call, please leave a message and I will get back to you as soon as possible.
 I will ask you what is troubling you in order to assess if I am suitably qualified to help you.
 If I feel confident that I can support you, I will arrange an appointment within one week for an initial assessment of one hour.
 This appointment gives you opportunity to tell me more about your concerns, ask any questions, discuss what you would like to achieve, look at how many sessions you may need and the general 'nuts and bolts' of counselling.
 If you are happy to continue, we will set up a second session and I will arrange to see you weekly from there.